groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-import/embed-ole-objects-word-documents-groupdocs-java/_index.md

 # How to embed pdf in word using GroupDocs.Merger for Java

 Embedding a PDF directly inside a Word document can dramatically improve collaboration, because readers no longer need to switch between files.
 In this guide you’ll discover **how to embed pdf in word** documents using GroupDocs.Merger for Java, and see practical tips on **add pdf to word** workflows.
-We’ll walk through everything from setting up the library to customizing the size and placement of the OLE object.
+We’ll walk through everything from setting up the library to customizing the size and placement of the OLE object, so you can automate document creation with confidence.

 ## Quick Answers
 - **What library is required?** GroupDocs.Merger for Java (latest version)